PPC Pest Control Tips

 Next on the list is landing pages.
 Be care not to send traffic to your normal homepage.
 A typical homepage only converts at about 10%.
 So, we want a very simple, mobile optimized landing page that allows for Click-To-Call links.
 If a person can view the landing page on a mobile phone and click to call you without scrolling, it’s probably on the right track.

-If it feels like this list is getting long, and you just want someone to do this stuff for you so that you can focus on your core business, feel free to reach out and let us know.
+If it feels like this list is getting long, and you just want someone to do this stuff for you so that you can focus on your core business, feel free to fill out the form on our Contact Us page and let us know.

 Entrepreneur with a focus on Lead Generation, Google Adwords, Bing Ads, and Conversion.